History of Kazakhstan: Repressions

 During Soviet rule most of former members of Alash started working on translating textbooks for newly building schools, since most Kazakhs still weren't educated.
 Some of former members joined Communist Party, but still elite protested several politics of Soviet government, like collectivization which led to the artificial famine of 1930–33.
-Government tried to oppress Kazakh elite and imprisoned most of them.
-Due to bad treatment and harsh conditions in Camps, former Alash members started aging very soon, which is shown in some photos of them, taken before they were shot.
+The Soviet Government attempted to oppress and imprison many of the Kazakh elites.
+Due to the harsh treatment and conditions in the Kazakh gulags, imprisoned former Alash members experienced accelerated aging over the span of just a few years.
+This can be observed via photos taken of them before their imprisonment, and gulag mugshots taken before their executions.